In New York City, as in many large cities, the bed and breakfast options aren't exactly the same as you'll find in more rural settings.

 - Greenwich Village Habitue -- Refined Privacy

 Two private apartments featuring antique furnishings, a living room, dining alcove, small kitchen, and view of a formal English garden are contained in an owner-occupied, 1830s Federal brownstone building in Manhattan's West Village.
-Guests must be 16 or older and reserve four or more nights; breakfast is not provided.
+Guests must be 16 or older and reserve five or more nights; breakfast is not provided.

 - Garden in Chelsea, A -- Stand-alone Studio